buchanae/cwl/readme.md

 The [expr](./expr) library contains utilities for parsing CWL expressions out of strings.
 This parser is not yet robust (see the known issues below).

-## CLI

-The command line tool ("cwl") includes a few commands for loading, inspecting, and experimental support for running commands.
-See the [releases](https://github.com/buchanae/cwl/releases) page to download the command line tool binary.

 ## Alpha quality

 At the time of this writing, this library is only a couple weeks old.
 I feel that the core CWL document loading library is fairly stable, but I can't promise that there aren't plenty of bugs lurking.